VinceFINET/SuperRelatedListComponent/README.md

 It is highly configurable directly in the Lighnting Experience Builder.
 It calls an Apex class to perform a dynamic SOQL query (with the default visibility of the current user).
 Values of the current record's field can be injected in the SOQL via a simple syntax in the parameter.
+The Apex class is limiting the number of rows that it retreives (maximum 5000).
+But this limit can be lowered via an optional parameter in the Apex method.

 ## Deploy to Salesforce (sandbox)